emfeltham/Typst.jl/README.md

 ### Dynamic text

-- [ ] export variables from Julia into Typst (e.g., so that the text can reference exported variables that update based on Julia code execution)
+- [ ] export variables from Julia into Typst (e.g., so that the text can reference exported variables that update based on Julia code execution) (probably use dicts)

+### Types

+- [ ] define types to hold contents for major Typst functions, start with those relevant to table and figure production (they should have same print workflow)